 After work I thought I’d venture into Manchester to check out the city’s annual Mardi Gras shenanigans.
-Caught up in the spirit of goodwill, I ditched the 4×4 and opted instead for public transport to help save the Himalayan Poop Bat which, I’ve been told by my 16 year old niece, is hunted to make Himalayan Poop Soup.
+Caught up in the spirit of goodwill, I ditched the 4×4 and opted instead for public transport to help save the Himalayan Poop Bat which, I’ve been reliably informed by my 16 year old niece, is hunted to make Poop Soup.
 This led to my boarding a bus only recently decommissioned by the Pyong Yang Transit Authority and shipped to Britain by sampan in the dead of night.
-Now glancing down the aisle at the human roadkill sprawled across each seat, I decided to remain standing and endeavoured to engage the driver in some lively banter.
+Now glancing down the aisle at the human roadkill sprawled across each seat, I decided to remain standing and endeavoured to engage the driver in lively banter.
 This, however, proved a non-starter because life had kicked him in the nuts not once, but several times that shift, reducing him to a series of unintelligible expletives and questionable hand gestures.
-Backing away slowly, I retreated upstairs where I was immediately overwhelmed by the kind of scented spice you won’t find in any Laura Ashley candle.
+Backing away slowly, I retreated upstairs where I was immediately overwhelmed by an aroma you won’t find in any Laura Ashley candle.

 Unexpectedly offloaded at the corner of Kidnap and Tetanus, I happened upon an old timer in a doorway balancing a few coins in his outstretched hand.
-Well, everyone has a story and I had time to spare so I told him to start from the beginning.
+Well, behind every face there’s a story so I asked him to start from the beginning.
 What unravelled was a sorry yarn indeed and at its end my raconteur summed up his lot, “I have a wooden crate for a seat, I have to beg to use the toilet, people brush past me as if I’m invisible, I can’t afford to buy myself a hot drink because a brew around here costs £5 and, worst of all, I have no idea where I’ll end up tomorrow.
 Do you have any idea what that’s like?”

 I then cut through the Gay Village where I had a deep and meaningful conversation with a 7ft woman.
-Thelma Mahogany Jr (I very much doubt that’s on the birth certificate) initially stopped me to ask for a light and, yes, I will admit that for a brief moment I was outside my comfort zone.
-However, I would like to state for the record that it had nothing to do with her station in life and everything to do with the knife down each leg-warmer.
-Now I’ll talk to anyone and, as luck would have it, it turned out Thelma just happened to be going wherever I was.
+Thelma Mahogany Jr initially stopped me to ask for a light and yes, I will admit that for a brief moment I was outside of my comfort zone, however I would like to state for the record that it had nothing to do with her station in life and everything to do with the knife down each leg-warmer.
+I’ll talk to anyone and, as luck would have it, it turned out Thelma just happened to be going wherever I was.